benchmark-repo/ispd2013contest-benchmarks/references.md

 \cite{Ozdal2013} [Ozdal2013] refers to the preferred citation of the benchmark suite for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest.

-The original set of benchmarks for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest includes: [Ozdal2013]; and [Ozdal2013].
+The original set of benchmarks for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest includes: [Ozdal2013a] and [Ozdal2013b].

-The final set of benchmarks used for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest includes: [Ozdal2013]; and [Ozdal2013].
+The final set of benchmarks used for the ISPD 2013 Discrete Gate Sizing and Threshold Voltage Assignment Contest includes: [Ozdal2013c].